nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

     > reference-gene-to-transcript-map.tsv
 ```

+**Parameter Definitions:**

+* `reference.gtf` - genome annotation file in GTF format, provided as a positional argument
+* `reference-gene-to-transcript-map.tsv` - output file, provided as a positional argument

 **Input data:**

-* reference.gtf (genome annotation, this pipeline version uses the Ensembl gtf file indicated in the `gtf` column of the [GL-DPPD-7110_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv) GeneLab Annotations file)
+* reference.gtf (genome annotation, this pipeline version uses the Ensembl gtf file indicated in the `gtf` column of the [GL-DPPD-7110-A_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv) GeneLab Annotations file)

 **Output data:**

-* **reference-gene-to-transcript-map-GLmethylSeq.tsv** (a gene-to-transcript mapping file with gene IDs in the first column and transcript IDs in the second)
+* **reference-gene-to-transcript-map.tsv** (a gene-to-transcript mapping file with gene IDs in the first column and transcript IDs in the second)

 <br>